lyndon025/playtested/src/content/article/legacy/2023-08-13-rise-of-kingdoms-with-an-anime-skin--first-impressions---grand-cross-age-of-titans.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-08-13-rise-of-kingdoms-with-an-anime-skin-first-impressions-grand-cross-age-of-titans
+title: 'Rise of Kingdoms, with an anime skin? | First Impressions - Grand Cross: Age of Titans'
+game: 'Grand Cross: Age of Titans'
 description: 'Grand Cross: Age of Titans introduces an intriguing twist to the isekai formula by blending it with city-building MMORTS gameplay.
 The game starts off feeling like a RPG gacha game, with all the isekai, anime, and waifu elements you’d normally see in a RPG game, but in actuality it is a city-builder strategy game extremely similar to Rise of Kingdoms, with the option to venture out in the MMORTS-esque overworld map, explore, mine resources, attack monsters, and team-up or clash against other cities.'
 featured: false
 pubDate: 2023-08-13
 tags:
   - grand-cross-age-of-titans
   - pc
   - strategy
   - taptap
 thumb: ''
-title: 'Rise of Kingdoms, with an anime skin? | First Impressions - Grand Cross: Age of Titans'
-game: 'Grand Cross: Age of Titans'
 ---

 Grand Cross: Age of Titans introduces an intriguing twist to the isekai formula by blending it with city-building MMORTS gameplay.
 The game starts off feeling like a RPG gacha game, with all the isekai, anime, and waifu elements you’d normally see in a RPG game, but in actuality it is a city-builder strategy game extremely similar to Rise of Kingdoms, with the option to venture out in the MMORTS-esque overworld map, explore, mine resources, attack monsters, and team-up or clash against other cities.

 The city-building aspect of Grand Cross: Age of Titans is the main component of the gameplay.
 Buildings must be constructed and upgraded, and the waiting is in real-time.
 Structures will feature branching prerequisites with one another, ultimately leading to the Main Castle level which serves as the central component of the city-building mechanics.